javanile/mush/docs/root/07-registry.md

 ## The Root Node

-The `.packages` file lists all the packages that will be installed or updated using `mush install`.
+The `.packages` file lists all the packages that will be installed or updated using `mush install` command.
 The main file is hosted at [Mush Repository](https://github.com/javanile/mush/blob/main/.packages), and everyone can request a pull to this file to add their packages or registries.

 Here is an example content of the `.packages` file: